asyncapi/generator/docs/template-development.md

 Let's break down the minimum template requirements: the `template` directory and a `package.json` file.

+> You can also check [Template for Generator Templates](https://github.com/asyncapi/template-for-generator-templates) project to see show-case template based on the AsyncAPI Generator.

 ### `template` directory

 The `template` directory stores generated outputs in files.
 In other words, the generator processes all the files stored in this directory.